thechelsuk/uk.thechels/_pages/morning.md

 <!-- weather_marker starts -->
 ### Daily Rundown on Tuesday, 12 July 2022

-- The average temperature today is 25.32˚C;
+- The average temperature today is 23.13˚C;
-- With highs of 25.32˚C and lows of 17.41˚C.
+- With highs of 24.97˚C and lows of 17.17˚C.
-- You can expect overcast clouds for the day.
+- You can expect broken clouds for the day.

 <!-- weather_marker ends -->